ayushguptacse14/ZKP-Auth-Protocol/Readme.md

 ## Usage

-1. Register: Choose option 1, enter a username and private value 'x', and the user will be registered.
+1. Register: Choose option 1, enter a username and password 'x', and the user will be registered.
-2. Login: Choose option 2, enter the registered username and the corresponding private value 'x', and the user's authentication status will be displayed.
+2. Login: Choose option 2, enter the registered username and the corresponding password 'x', and the user's authentication status will be displayed.
 3. Exit: Choose option 3 to exit the client.

 ## Contributing